Standard Chemotherapy in Treating Young Patients with Medulloblastoma or Other Central Nervous System Embryonal Tumors

 - Children with definitive confirmatory eligible histologic or cytological diagnosis of eligible CNS tumor within the brain or spinal cord, who have not previously received either irradiation or chemotherapy (except corticosteroids) will be eligible for study entry

-- Children who have histologically proven diagnoses of the following types of CNS tumor are eligible for entry onto this protocol; the exclusive focus is on medulloblastoma and other CNS primitive neuro-ectodermal tumors (PNET) of the brain or spinal cord
+- Children who have histologically proven diagnoses of the following types of CNS tumor are eligible for entry onto this protocol; the exclusive focus is on medulloblastoma and other CNS embryonal tumors of the brain or spinal cord

 - Histologic diagnosis is mandatory for all patients prior to study entry; study eligibility will be based on institutional pathology; however, performance (and ultimate submission for Central Pathology review) of immunohistochemically (IHC) stained slides for INI11 (to rule out CNS AT/RT), GFAP, EMA, neuronal markers (synaptophysin) for all tumors, as well as a reticulin stain for medulloblastomas displaying any degree of desmoplasia on conventional microscopy, is required; in addition, requested, but not required, are IHC slides for P53 and MIB-1/Ki-67 for all tumors

-- Children must commence Induction chemotherapy within 28 days of the most recent definitive surgical procedure and within 21 days of the most recent neuro-imaging studies (magnetic resonance imaging [MRI] of brain, performed with and without gadolinium contrast, and MRI of total spine, performed with gadolinium contrast) and lumbar cerebrospinal fluid (CSF) cytological examination; the required eligibility observations must be done within 21 days of the start date of treatment; the date protocol therapy is projected to start must be no later than 7 calendar days after the date of study enrollment
+- Children must be enrolled on study within 28 days of the most recent definitive tumor biopsy/resection surgical procedure and within 21 days of the most recent neuro-imaging studies (magnetic resonance imaging [MRI] of brain, performed with and without gadolinium contrast, and MRI of total spine, performed with gadolinium contrast) and lumbar CSF cytological examination; if a lumbar puncture (LP) is medically contraindicated, please contact the study chair for waiver of LP for eligibility and additional guidance; please note, day 1 begins the day after surgery and/or scans; example: Patient had tumor resection surgery on June 1, 2017, therefore the last day the patient could be enrolled is June 29, 2017 (28 days from surgery); the date protocol therapy is projected to start must be no later than 4 calendar days after the date of study enrollment

 - Bilirubin less than 1.5 mg/dL (except for patients with Gilbert’s Syndrome of indirect hyperbilirubinemia)